mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 +++
-title = "The Ideality of Space (and Time)" publishDate = 2018-08-28T00:00:00-04:00 tags = ["idealism", "space", "time", "intuition", "incongruent-counterparts"] draft = true weight = 0 toc = true type = "post"
+title = "The Transcendental Aesthetic & the Nature of Space (and Time)" publishDate = 2018-08-28T00:00:00-05:00 tags = ["idealism", "space", "time", "intuition", "incongruent-counterparts"] draft = false weight = 0 toc = true type = "post"
 +++

-One of the major philosophical disputes in the seventeenth and eighteenth centuries concerned the issue of space.
+One of the major philosophical disputes in the seventeenth and eighteenth centuries concerned the issue of space (and, also, time---though I'm mostly going to talk about space in what follows).
 What is space?
 By the mid-eighteenth century there were two major competing positions.
 On the one hand, following Newton, many philosophers and scientists construed space as a kind of *subsisting entity*.
 On this view space (and correspondingly time) exists independently of any possible *object* that may occupy space, and independently of any possible *relations* between such space-occupying objects.
 Space is, on this view, a kind of container in which objects are placed.
-Spatial relations (e.g. position, relative motion) are determined by the relations which objects have to this container space, and the relations of this spaces (or spatial regions) to one another.
+Spatial relations (e.g. position, relative motion) are determined by the relations which objects have to this container space, and the relations of these spaces (or spatial regions) to one another.
 Call this the '*absolute*' conception of space.

 In contrast to the conception of space as absolute, Leibniz proposed that space is merely a set of relations that hold between independently